 The NOAA/NCEI Blended Seawinds v2.0 product (NBSv2.0) contains 10 m neutral winds and wind stresses globally gridded at a 0.25° spatial resolution dating back to July 1987 at 6-hourly, daily, and monthly resolution.
-Data from 17 satellites are blended to create the product, using up to 7 satellites at a given time, enabling the product to delineate extreme wind speeds with higher accuracy than other wind based products (Saha and Zhang, 2022).
-The product is currently archived at NCEI and is available in both near-real time as well as in a science quality (post-processed) format through NOAA CoastWatch.
+DThe-data from 17 satellites areis blended to create the product, usingwith up to 7 satellites at a given time, enabling the product to delineate extreme wind speeds with higher accuracy than other wind based products (Saha and Zhang, 2022).
+The productdata is currently archived at NCEI and is available in both near-real time as well as in a science quality (post-processed) format from thethrough NOAA CoastWatch-server.
 NBSv2.0 is a well-calibrated, uninterrupted, long-term, gap-free, and stable dataset.
-The 6-hourly data are used here as the input to generate the final gridded wind profile product.
+The 6-hourly data areis used here as the input to generate the final gridded wind profile product.